Propelld vs Federal Bank Education Loan: Which One Fits You Best?

 Propelld boasts a 100% digital, paperless process designed for speed and convenience.

-• Underwriting: Propelld's flexible, profile-based underwriting results in a significantly high approval rate, with quick communication (within 24 hours) if there are any application gaps.
+• Underwriting: Propelld's flexible, profile-based underwriting results in a high approval rate, with quick communication (within 24 hours) if there are any application gaps.

 Federal Bank: Longer, Traditional Process